anderssandstrom/ecmccomgui/tools/report.md

 A_fwd = .13564

-A_bwd = Forward unidirectional accuracy of an axis.
+A_bwd = Backward unidirectional accuracy of an axis.

 A_bwd = .09464